WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 }
 ```

-From the macro expansion shown above, we can learn that if we pass a
+From the macro expansion shown above, we can learn that if we pass a `nil`
-non-optional value to `foo`, the `bar` will only be printed once.
+to `foo`, the contents after the `for` loop would not be executed.
 This is
 because the `return` statement involved by the macro expansion would break
 the outer loop.